rdj09/pyre/docs/about.md

 pyRE (Python Reinsurance) is a comprehensive Python package designed to provide actuarial and statistical tools for non-life reinsurance pricing and analysis.
 The package aims to standardize and streamline common reinsurance pricing workflows, making them more accessible, reproducible, and efficient.

-## Purpose and Goals

-The primary goals of pyRE are:

-1. **Standardization**: Provide a standardized framework for reinsurance pricing calculations
-2. **Reproducibility**: Enable fully reproducible analyses with clear audit trails
-3. **Efficiency**: Streamline common workflows to reduce manual effort
-4. **Accessibility**: Make advanced actuarial methods accessible to a wider audience
-5. **Extensibility**: Create a flexible architecture that can be extended for specific use cases

 ## Key Features

 pyRE offers a wide range of features organized into several modules: